Clicky

 Submission and modesty go hand in hand.
 As Christians, we are commanded by God’s word to submit to one another in humility.
 “In the same way, you younger people, respect your elders.
 Yes, you should all submit to one another and dress in humility because God opposes the haughty but exalts the lowly” (1 Peter 5:5–6).

-We can foster harmony and peace among others by submitting to authority and covering ourselves with humility.
+We can foster harmony and peace among others by submitting to authority, covering ourselves with humility, and shedding our wicked ways.
 We should not be so arrogant and self-righteous that we reject advice or correction.
 We should also not believe that our ideas and opinions are always superior to others.
-Such ways of thinking will not bring about advancement or unity in Christ.
+Such ways of thinking will not bring about advancement or unity in Christ Jesus.

 Being humble and submissive does not entail that we should prostrate ourselves before anyone.
 He was quite clear when Paul stated that we should serve God and God alone.
 He says, “For do I now convince mortals, or God?
 Or do I want to win over men?
 Because I wouldn’t serve Christ as a bondservant if I continued to please people” (Galatians 1:10).

-While it’s vital to be submissive, with criticism and low self-esteem, Christians are also called to live their lives in a way that pleases God.
-We must respect Him and obey His commands.
-Our primary goal should be to submit to God’s will and live and breathe in obedience to His commands, not to try to satisfy the demands and expectations of others.
+While it’s vital to be submissive to criticism and low self-esteem, Christians are also called to live their lives in a way that pleases God.
+We must respect him and obey his commands.
+We understand that God opposes the proud, so our primary goal should be to submit to God’s will and live and breathe in obedience to his commands, not to try to satisfy the demands and expectations of others.

 When We Are Humble, We Make Use Of Our Skills And Abilities

 “Because of the grace bestowed upon me, I urge everyone in your group to think critically and to each think according to the degree of faith that God has given them” (Romans 12:3).
-Being modest is having a realistic perspective about oneself.
+Being modest means having a realistic perspective on oneself.

 This implies that we do not praise our abilities and successes.
 We must be humble and put our pride aside.
 Exalting ourselves conflicts with God, who will humble us out of grace and for our welfare.
 However, God gives us more grace and exalts us if we humble ourselves.

-However, this does not imply that we should disregard the abilities that God Himself has given us.
+However, this does not imply that we should disregard the abilities that God himself has given us.
 God desires to do a massive and life-changing job in and through us.
-He has given us our skills and abilities, and He purchased us with the priceless blood of His Son, Jesus Christ (1 Peter 1:18–20).
+He has given us our skills and abilities, and he purchased us with the priceless blood of his Son, Jesus Christ (1 Peter 1:18–20), through his death on the cross, but he urges us to walk humbly and not have a haughty spirit.

-Each of us should be conscious that God wants to be able to utilize us for His glory and His purpose.
-We demonstrate humility by using our skills and abilities under God’s guidance and leadership and giving Him recognition and praise for what is accomplished through and through our life.
+Each of us should be conscious that God opposes the proud and wants to be able to utilize us for his glory and his purpose.
+We demonstrate Biblical humility by using our skills and abilities under God’s guidance and leadership and giving him recognition and praise for what is accomplished through our lives.

 2 Things Everyone Should Know What Humility Is Not